Home Insurance

 Residential rental property rebate: If you’ve purchased or built a residential rental property, you could be eligible for this government rebate

-Moving expenses: You can claim moving expenses if you’re relocating for work or as a full-time student.
+Moving expenses: You can claim moving expenses (located on Line 21900) if you’re relocating for work or as a full-time student.

 Medical expense claims: In specific cases, the federal government allows medical expense claims related to your home, such as air conditioning expenses.